Washi Ningyo, Mataro Dolls

 Washi Ningyo 和紙人形 (3D Japanese Paper Dolls)

 Washi Ningyo has been exhibited at the Festival for over 30 years.
 In celebration of the Cherry Blossom Festival, a washi doll version of the very colorful and joyous Grand Parade was created.
 This class project took several years to make, and it will continue to expand as new pieces are added.
-At a future in-person Festival, the Washi Ningyo Japanese Paper Dolls Group will display their beautiful exhibit at the Japanese Cultural and Community Center of Northern California (JCCCNC/the Center).
+The Washi Ningyo Japanese Paper Dolls Group will display their beautiful exhibit at the Japanese Cultural and Community Center of Northern California (JCCCNC/the Center).

 Classes are taught by instructors Rochelle Lum and Yurie Nakamura at the Center.
 In addition to the traditional art, Rochelle and Yurie make their own special creative design dolls.
 Rochelle’s specialty is animal dolls in Japanese lifestyle scenes, and Yurie’s specialty is wall hanging dolls on decorative landscapes.
 Yurie and Rochelle shared special washi ningyo dolls named Pray and Hope that they made in response to shelter-in-place and the start of the pandemic in 2020.